Minishlink/web-push-php-example/README.md

     - a user friendly opt-in push notification button
 - on the server
     - an endpoint for managing your push notification subscriptions
-    - an endpoint that triggers push notification
+    - an endpoint that triggers push notification thanks to [web-push-php](https://github.com/web-push-libs/web-push-php)

 ## Requirements
 - Chrome or Firefox